To apply for the ORE you will need to fill in the application form, and send in supporting documents at the same time.

 You are not expected to be familiar with the National Health Service (NHS) or British culture other than the ways in which it will affect your treatment of patients.
 You should be familiar with how people in the UK might behave, but you should not make assumptions about a patient based on issues such as gender or ethnic origin.

 When you apply for the ORE, you should be certain that you have the overall clinical acumen to successfully complete a series of tests.
-The ORE will sample the Intended Learning Outcomes and your chances of passing will be improved if you have had a recent broad experience of clinical dentistry, rather than relying entirely on preparation courses.
+The ORE will sample the Learning Outcomes covered in ‘Preparing for Practice’ (PfP), and your chances of passing will be improved if you have had a recent broad experience of clinical dentistry, rather than relying entirely on preparation courses.
 The exam is designed to determine whether you can safely practice dentistry in the UK and for this purpose you must be able to demonstrate the necessary knowledge, skills and attitudes at one sitting.

 A candidate is expected to be able to show competence, knowledge and familiarity in the different aspects of dentistry which are outlined in the Learning Outcomes in the GDC’s document ‘Preparing for Practice’ (PfP).
 The standards of conduct, performance and ethics required are described in the GDC’s publication ‘Standards for the Dental Team’

 Before applying, you need to make sure you meet our clinical experience and English language requirement.
 You will need to send evidence of the following:

 You must have at least 1600 hours of clinical experience where you have personally treated patients in the dental chair.
 The number of hours of this clinical experience will either be hours spent undertaking appropriate investigations and administering dental treatment:

 It could also be undertaken during temporary registration.

 This cannot include time observing other dentists or assisting other dentists/dental students in undertaking diagnosis/treatment planning or provision of treatment.